 Stop 4: The Colon, Rectum, and Anus

 The colon (large intestine) is a five- to seven -foot -long muscular tube that connects the small intestine to the rectum.
-It is made up of the ascending (right) colon, the transverse (across) colon, the descending (left) colon and the sigmoid colon, which connects to the rectum.
+It is made up of the cecum, the ascending (right) colon, the transverse (across) colon, the descending (left) colon and the sigmoid colon, which connects to the rectum.
 The appendix is a small tube attached to the ascending colon.
 The large intestine is a highly specialized organ that is responsible for processing waste so that defecation (excretion of waste) is easy and convenient.